vedph/cadmus-bricks-shell/README.md

 ## History

 - 2022-01-13: block id as div id in `CadmusTextBlockView`.
 Upgraded Angular.
+Docker image 0.0.4.
 - 2022-01-11: style customization for `CadmusTextBlockView`.
 - 2022-01-09: added assertion to external IDs and proper name.
 - 2022-01-06: added `word` to `CodLocation`.